savchenko/windows10/README.md

 ## Known limitations
 1. Cortana is limited to the Start menu search.
-1. No access to the microphone and camera by default
+1. No access to the microphone, camera and Bluetooth by default
 1. Ability to log-in via "Microsoft account" is disabled.
 1. Windows search is not allowed to send queries back to MS/Bing.
 1. Disabled "Network Connectivity Probe" (NCSI).
 1. AppX packages are severely limited in what they can access.
 1. "Activity feed" is disabled.
 1. ipv6 is disabled by default.
-TODO
-1. "Microsoft store" is removed.
+1. "Microsoft store" is disabled.
 1. "Application Compatibility" is disabled.
 1. "Game DVR" and "XBox" are disabled.